Comparing Powers of Edge Ideals: An additional containment question

 Let $m$ be a monomial expressed in optimal form $m = x_1^{a_1} x_2^{a_2} \cdots x_{2n+2}^{a_{2n+2}} e_1^{b_1} e_2^{b_2} \cdots e_{2n+2}^{b_{2n+2}}$, and recall that $b(m) = \sum b_i$.
 As with the cycle, if $I^t = (L(t))$, it will follow that $I^{(t)} = I^t + (D(t))$.

 By Lemma \ref{lem:it sub lt} we know that $I^t \subseteq (L(t))$ so we must only show the reverse containment.
-Let $m\not\in I^t$ (which implies that $b(m) < t$), then we will show that $m\not\in (L(t))$.
-Lemma \ref{lem:m12 not in lt} allows us to consider only cases where $m$ either has multiple ancillaries or has a single ancillary of at least degree 2.
-Note that $\deg(m) \ge 2t$, else $m\notin (L(t))$ by definition.
+Let $m\not\in I^t$ (which implies that $b(m) < t$).
+Lemma \ref{lem:m12 not in lt} allows us to consider only cases where $m$ either has multiple ancillaries or has a single ancillary of degree at least 2.
 We will construct a minimal vertex cover $V'$ of $G$ such that $w_{V'}(m) = b(m) < t$.

 First, assume that $x_{2n+2}$ is the only ancillary of $m$, and observe that $a_{2n+2} \ge 2$.
 We may write $m$ as $m = x_{2n+2} e_1^{b_1} e_2^{b_2} \cdots e_{2n+2}^{b_{2n+2}} x_{2n+2}^{a_{2n+2} - 1}$.
 It cannot be true that $b_{i} \geq 1$ for all $i\in \{1,3,5,\ldots, 2n+1\}$, because it would then be possible to divide $m$ by some monomial $p = x_{2n+2} e_1 e_3\cdots e_{2n+1} x_{2n+2}$ which must be in optimal form by Lemma \ref{lem:splitm}; however, in this case, $p = e_{2n+2} e_2 e_4 \cdots e_{2n} e_{2n+2}$, contradicting that $p$ was in optimal form.
 Thus, at least one $b_{2j+1}$ is 0.
 Then construct $V'$ as follows: